 Used Porsche 911 Turbo For Sale

 The first generation is known as the 930 series, and it made its debut in 1975.
 For the first three years, the model was manufactured with a 3.0-liter flat six engine, but it was enlarged in 1978 to 3.3-liter, which lasted until 1989.
 Originally rated at 256 horsepower, continual improvements have positioned it as one of the most powerful production cars on the market.
-The most popular edition of the 930 was the Flachbau, or Slant Nose.
+The most popular edition of the 930 was the Flachbau or Slant Nose.
 Taking inspiration from the 935 racer, this version offered contemporary styling and superior aerodynamics.

 For 1995 the entire 911 lineup was refreshed, and a new Porsche 993 turbo was released in 1996.
-The first 911 turbo to feature AWD, the 993 series marks the ending of the air-cooled era.
-The first production turbo to break the 400 horsepower barrier, it sent 408 horsepower and 398 lb-ft to all wheels.
+The first 911 to feature AWD, the 993 series marks the ending of the air-cooled era.
+The first production car to break the 400 horsepower barrier, it sent 408 horsepower and 398 lb-ft to all wheels.
 The ultimate version was the 1998 911 GT2, which eliminated the front axles to save weight.

 In order to meet new emissions standards, a new 911 was launched in 1999.
 The 911 twin turbo, the 996 arrived in 2001.
 The water cooled design allowed for tighter tolerances between cylinder walls and pistons, which means more power and less harmful pollutants.
 The 911 turbo 996 was rated at 415 horsepower and 415 lb-ft of torque thanks to variable valve timing.
 On the top of the lineup was the 996 GT2 with 489 horsepower and 484 lb-ft of torque.
 In terms of value, the 996 series 911 models offer incredible performance at a great price.

-Porsche Models For Sale
+Used Models For Sale